 The Association uses the Investment Adviser services of a company of which one Board member is a minor shareholder and employee.
 The Board member has insignificant influence over the company.
-The amounts billed were based on normal market rates and amounted to Adviser and Brokerage fees of \$32,693 (2022: \$39,731).
+The amounts billed were based on normal market rates and amounted to Adviser and Brokerage fees of \$36,207 (2023: \$32,693).
 There were no outstanding balances at the reporting date.

-The Association also supplies meal services to a home care package provider of which one Board member is a Director and Treasurer.
+The Association also supplies meal services to a home care package provider of which one Board member was a Director and Treasurer until 30/9/2023.
 The terms and conditions are the same as other providers.
-The amounts billed to the provider were \$447,045 with an outstanding balance at the reporting date of \$60,285.
+The amounts billed to the provider to 30/09/23 were \$128,123 with an outstanding balance at the reporting date of \$35,504.
+The Association also purchased meals from an external supplier of which one Board member is a member of the Governing Board.
+The terms and conditions are the same as other external suppliers.
+The amounts expensed to the supplier were \$198,754 with an outstanding balance owing at the reporting date of \$14,301.